 The key contributors to ambient PM concentrations in winter are individual household coal-fired heating appliances (stoves and small furnaces); dust is a year-round contributor.
-These sources contribute about 62 percent of the estimated annual average ambient PM{10} concentrations and 65 percent of the $\mathrm{PM}{2.5}$ concentrations.
+These sources contribute about 62 percent of the estimated annual average ambient $PM{10}$ concentrations and 65 percent of the $PM{2.5}$ concentrations.
 About 90 percent of an estimated 175,000 households use simple, coal-fired, low-cost steel stoves in their gers, or use stoves connected to heating walls.

 The government and Ulaanbaatar have focused on practical, short-term measures, and donor resources have been mobilized; however, gaps remained.
-The objective of this US\$21.9 million Bank project is to help plug the gaps of other existing initiatives by enabling consumers in ger areas to access heating appliances that produce fewer PM emissions, and to further develop selected medium-term includes the following components: (a) Ger
+The objective of this US\$21.9 million Bank project is to help plug the gaps of other existing initiatives by enabling consumers in ger areas to access heating appliances that produce fewer PM emissions, and to further develop selected medium-term PM abatement measures in Ulaanbaatar in coordination with development partners.
+The project includes the following components: (a) Ger Area Particulate Matter Mitigation; (b) Particulate Matter Mitigation in Central Ulaanbaatar; and (c) Public Awareness Raising, Program Coordination, and Project Management.